-Additional procedures commonly performed to compliment or enhance the results of blepharoplasty include:
+Additional procedures commonly performed to complement or enhance the results of blepharoplasty include:

-- Botox® Cosmetic, Dysport®, Jeuveau™, Xeomin® for frown lines between the brows, laugh lines or crows feet around the eyes, wrinkle bunching under the eyes and forehead lines
+- Botox® Cosmetic, Dysport®, Jeuveau™, and Xeomin® for frown lines between the brows, laugh lines or crows feet around the eyes, wrinkle bunching under the eyes, and forehead lines

 - Laser resurfacing or chemical peels for fine lines around the eyes

-- Injectable fillers such as Restylane® and Bellafill®, the 5 year filler, to fill tear trough hollows under the eyes and improve dark circles
+- Injectable fillers such as Restylane® and Bellafill®, the 5-year filler, fill tear trough hollows under the eyes and improve dark circles

 - Sculptra®, Radiesse®, Restylane®, Juvéderm®, RHA® Collection, or Bellafill® for temple depressions to make the eyes appear more awake